CiscoCloud/vaquero-docs/docs/current/getting-started.md

 ## 4. run vaquero with 1 of the source of truth types (we default DHCP to run in server mode)

+If you want to run vaquero in DHCP proxy mode, edit the configuration in `config/` and start the dnsmasq VM by running: `vagrant up dnsmasq`.
+This will stand up dnsmasq VM running a DHCP server that only serves IP addresses.

 See the different [configurations](https://github.com/CiscoCloud/vaquero-docs/tree/VagrantEnv/config).